 - When are PAL sessions held?

-We offer eighty-minute PAL sessions twice a week.
+We offer eighty-minute PAL sessions throughout the week.
 Find the PAL schedule for your course here.
-If you cannot attend the session for your particular section, you are welcome to attend a session for a different section.
+You are welcome to attend any session that fits your schedule.

 - Who are the PAL leaders?